 The K-8 TuitionMAX financial assistance program places a cap on a family’s obligation at no more than 10% of the family’s adjusted gross income (AGI), no matter the number of children enrolled.
 This includes ECC siblings of K-8 students.
-Click here to view the chart of the AGI schedule.
+Contact Sue Och for more information.
 Families on existing financial assistance programs can stay with their current program or move to the new TuitionMAX program if it is more beneficial to them.
 Click here for Greater MetroWest’s TuitionMAX estimator to estimate how much you will pay in tuition.

 We offer a generous assistance program for lower-income families with children in K-8.
 Applications are strictly confidential and handled with great dignity and compassion.
 The Tuition The Assistance Program is supported through the school’s annual fundraising, including the Shomrei Torah Annual Campaign, the Gala dinner, the Auction and the school’s Memorial Tree.

 - To qualify for tuition assistance, parents are required to enroll or register their children and provide financial information before the Tuition Assistance Committee will consider their request